Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 In order to use the Caffe binaries, libraries, or include files, they need to be reachable through the search path, so one solution is to copy them into their respective directories: from the distribute directory to the /usr/bin or /usr/lib or /usr/include.

 The binary models can be download with the following script.
-In caffe-master folder,
+In caffe-master directory,

 ```
 cd scripts